 What Is The Diagnostic Testing For PCOS?

 The diagnosis of Polycystic Ovary Syndrome is a clinical one, ie. the diagnosis is based upon the clinical history and findings at the clinical examination.
-The author carries out the following diagnostic testing in patients suspected of having Polycystic Ovary Syndrome, primarily to rule out other medical conditions.
+After a thorough clinical evaluation, the author carries out the following diagnostic testing , primarily to rule out other medical conditions.

 The blood level of testosterone is elevated in almost all patients with Polycystic Ovary Syndrome.